clarkgrubb/home/README.rst

 Music               all        iTunes and Amazon Cloud Player *NetHood*           win        hidden
-Pictures            all        Omnigraffle and image editor files; PDFs created by R Public              all        If part of the home directory is made available on the local network,
+Pictures            all        Omnigraffle and image editor files; PDFs created by R Public              all        a directory to make available on the local network *PrintHood*         win        hidden
-                               make it this directory.
-E.g on Mac *PrintHood*         win
-Recent              win        hidden; full of Windows Shell shortcuts (.lnk suffix).
+Recent              win        hidden; full of Windows Shell shortcuts (``.lnk`` suffix).
 Implements
                                the ``Recent Places`` folder.
-Saved Games         win
-Searches            win
+Saved Games         win        Minesweeper and Solitaire store games in ``~/Saved Games/Microsoft Games`` Searches            win        If in Windows Search you click on ``See more results``, you'll get a window
+                               of results.
+The window has a ``Save search`` option which will create an XML file in this directory.
 Start Menu          win
 Templates           win/linux
 Videos              win/linux  Windows/Ubuntu place for movies; keep this empty